ADC - Analog data acquisition

 Signal specification

-- The output signal returns a single-precision floating-point value representing the measured quantity in its physical unit (e.g. Volts, Amperes).
-When
+• The output signal returns a single-precision floating-point value representing the measured quantity in its physical unit (e.g. Volts, Amperes).

-input signal is used in simulation and documented in Simulation essentials with Simulink (PN135). - The
+• The sim input signal is used in simulation and documented in Simulation essentials with Simulink (PN135).

-must be checked if the device is a B-Board PRO.
-It forces the programmable analog gain to x2, to account for the +/- 5V input full-scale of the B-Board PRO (as opposed to +/- 10V on the B-Box RCP).
+• Match B-Box Micro and B-Board input full-scale must be checked if the device is a B-Box Micro B-Board PRO.
+It forces the programmable analog gain to x2, to account for the +/- 5V input full-scale (as opposed to +/- 10V on the B-Box RCP).

 PLECS block